rkrishdev/react-node-express-mysql-jwt-boilerplate/README.md

 3. VITE_API_PUBLIC_URL (base url of the api server)

-But most importantly .env.local and .env.production is needed!
+Create .env.local and .env.production files in the frontend directory and add the above 3 values in it as per you requirement.

 ## Installation: